Ch84ag/Alexa-skill/README.md

 # Alexa-skill
  # Invoke alexa skill on alexa developers console.
 # Through your voice command
-# Also it displays on screen what you invokes with its image on it
+# Also it invokes a inbuilt displayIntent which displays your reuests on the specific enabled devices.